atreyasha/spp-explainability/docs/develop.md

 4. Documentation and clean-code

+    1.  rename `spp_model` to `spp_torch_model` to fit indents better

+    2.  port backpointer concept to model as another function inside torch model

-    1.  remove cases where variables from argument namespace are redefined as local variables, a common example of this is with `args.model_log_directory` and `model_log_directory`
+    3.  remove cases where variables from argument namespace are redefined as local variables, a common example of this is with `args.model_log_directory` and `model_log_directory`

-    2.  read paper again to get some familiarity with terms and algorithms
+    4.  read paper again to get some familiarity with terms and algorithms

-    3.  find better naming for mimic/oracle models which is based on research terminology
+    5.  find better naming for mimic/oracle models which is based on research terminology

-    4. GPU/CPU runs not always reproducible depending on multi-threading, see:
+    6. GPU/CPU runs not always reproducible depending on multi-threading, see:
         <https://pytorch.org/docs/stable/notes/randomness.html#reproducibility>

-    5.  consider renaming `soft_patterns_pp` to more elegant name without special symbols such as `spp` or better -\> be useful to think of this before registering topic
+    7.  consider renaming `soft_patterns_pp` to more elegant name without special symbols such as `spp` or better -\> be useful to think of this before registering topic

-    6.  reduce source code lines, chunking and comments -\> pretty sort python code and function/class orders perhaps by length
+    8.  reduce source code lines, chunking and comments -\> pretty sort python code and function/class orders perhaps by length

+    9.  add a comment to each code chunk which explains inner mechanisms better

-    7.  update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks
+    10. update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks

-    8.  add information on best model downloads and preparation
+    11. add information on best model downloads and preparation

-    9.  add pydocstrings to all functions and improve argparse documentation
+    12. add pydocstrings to all functions and improve argparse documentation

-    10. provide description of data structures (eg. data, labels) required for training processes
+    13. provide description of data structures (eg. data, labels) required for training processes

-    11. test download and all other scripts to ensure they work
+    14. test download and all other scripts to ensure they work

 ## Notes